infraContentools/ngbuilder/README.md

 ## Goals

-Write a modular/pluggable component builder to AngularJS, with the following:
+Write a modular/pluggable component builder to AngularJS, that does the common things of all projects, through plugins:

+## Plugins

+### ngbuilder-src

 - You write all your `.js` files inside a "/src" folder.
-Angular annotations in this sources are handled with ng-annotate.
+Angular annotations in the sources are handled with ng-annotate.
+ES6 syntax is handed to traceur.
+The files go through JSHint to check for common mistakes.
+The sources are concatenated, and the result is write to `index.js` in the module root.
+The name "index.js" has a reason:
+Browserify can find it with a simple `require('/path/to/module');`

+### ngbuilder-sass / ngbuilder-less

-- You write your `.scss/.less/.whatever` files in a "scss/less/whatever" folder
+- You write your `.scss/.less/.whatever` files in a "scss/less/whatever" folder, then the plugin outputs a `module.css` file in the module root

+### ngbuilder-templateCache

-- You write your views (`.html` partials) in a "views" folder and they are bundled with the sources, using `$templateCache`
+- You write your views (`.html` partials) in a "views" folder and they are bundled as JS files, using AngularJS `$templateCache`.
+The views are saved to `/src/views.js`

+### ...

-- And so on.
+And so on.

-The builder then should load a plugin to "compile" each of this folder contents, to generate a single file for each resource (module.js, module.css, module.i18n.json...)
+### ngbuilder-browserify

+The steps above will generate some files that can be put together to make an app.
+For the JS files, browserify can generate a final bundle with all the dependencies.

 ## Commands